Oracle Java Licensing and Audit FAQ Guide

 - Third-Party Use: The subscription doesn’t allow giving Java to third parties – it’s for your internal use.
 “Unlimited machines” means unlimited within your organization’s control.
 You can’t start distributing Oracle JDK externally just because you have a subscription (unless it’s specifically in service of your business and those third parties are essentially your employees/contractors).

 - Audit Simplicity: Because of this unlimited use allowance (within headcount), if Oracle audits you and you have an active subscription covering all employees, you’re generally fine, regardless of the deployment footprint.
-The compliance is in having the subscription, not counting each install.
+Compliance is achieved by having the subscription, not by counting each installation.

 This is why Oracle moved to an employee metric—it no longer cares how many copies you install.
 As long as every employee is accounted for in the subscription, you’re entitled to however many instances you require.